eitco/spring-config-collector-maven-plugin/README.md

 ````
 In this case only properties that begin with `my.property.prefix` or `other-prefix` will be listed in the resulting files.

+For better formatting of the generated table the plugin can shorten the class names of the properties, removing the package
+and generic types.
+This can be enabled using the property `<shortClassNames>true</shortClassNames>`.

 For further examples see the [integration test directory](./src/it).